Option Trading Strategies

 Buying the second option does two

-1. If protects you from a large loss if IBM shoots
+1. If protects you from a large loss if ABC shoots

 2. It allows you to do the trade with less margin.